A paradifferential approach for hyperbolic dynamical systems and applications: Ruelle resonances for non-smooth potentials

 \section{Ruelle resonances for non-smooth potentials}

-The notion of Ruelle resonances for non-smooth Anosov flows has been defined by Butterley-Liverani \cite{BL07}, it was previously done for hyperbolic diffeomorphisms by Baladi-Tsujii \cite{BT07} and Gouezel-Liverani \cite{GL08} (including non-smooth potentials in that case).
+The notion of Ruelle resonances for non-smooth Anosov flows has been defined by Butterley-Liverani \cite{BL07}, it was previously done for hyperbolic diffeomorphisms by Baladi-Tsujii \cite{BT07} and Gou\"ezel-Liverani \cite{GL08} (including non-smooth potentials in that case).
+A more recent work for has been done by Adam-Baladi \cite{Adam-Baladi} to deal with both non-smooth Anosov flows and potentials.
 Here we give a short application of the paradifferential calculus mentionned above to the study of $P=-X+V$ where $X$ is a smooth Anosov flow on a compact manifold $M$ and $V\in C^r(M)$ a H\"older potential.
 For simplicity we will assume that there is a smooth invariant measure $\mu$.
 The motivation of considering non-smooth potentials comes from the fact that the geometric potentials such as the unstable Jacobian $V=J_u:=\pl_t(\log \det( d\varphi_t|_{E_u}))|_{t=0}$ are never smooth except for locally symmetric spaces.
 One can also consider non-smooth flows using this technique, we refer to the Appendix by Guedes Bonthonneau for the more general result.

 By Faure-Sj\"ostrand \cite{FS11}, there is $C_0>0$ such that for all $u<0<s$, for all $\eps>0$ small, there is a smooth order function $m\in S^0(M; [u,s])$ of order $0$ on $T^*M$ such that, if $H_p$ is the Hamilton flow of $p(x,\xi)=\xi(X)$, then